 Prior to co-locating to San Francisco, Amy was President-elect of Menorah Park Center for Senior Living, Treasurer and Co-Chair of the Mt.
 Sinai Health Care Foundation’s Grants Committee, and an Executive Committee member of the philanthropic sector’s Fund for Our Economic Future.
 She was Community Relations Committee Chair and an officer of the Jewish Federation of Cleveland, as well as a panel review member of the Cleveland Foundation’s Innovation Lab.
-Among the boards on which Amy has served are NorTech, Yale Bulldogs on the Cuyahoga, and the Beit Shean Community Foundation in Israel.
+Among the boards on which Amy has served are NorTech, local NCCJ (now The Diversity Center of NEO), Yale Bulldogs on the Cuyahoga, and the Beit Shean Community Foundation in Israel.
 Amy is a graduate of Leadership Cleveland and the Wexner Leadership Seminar.

 ◊ MBA, Weatherhead School of Mgt., Case Western Reserve University (admitted to honor society Beta Gamma Sigma)